 The Powder-Puff Posse: This is sort’ve self-explanatory, but a quick clarification: this ain’t LA and you ain’t Lindsay Lohan.
 Party’s at the bar, not in the bathroom.

 Selfies & Picture Panic: Luckily, most of what I wanted to say about selfies has already been said and all I’d like to add is, less is more.
-Oh, and just so you know, I’m crazy jealous of your knack for contorting your arm at unnervingly unnatural angles all in the name of capturing your own glamor and glory.
-To the crowd that’s constantly toting cameras: you’re practically an unofficial member of the press.
-Mementos, not memories is your motto.
-Notorious for never missing an opportunity to memorialize the moment, your downright determination and dedication to chronicling every “occasion” ever is dazzling, but sources swear experiencing the experience can be all kinds of exciting too.
+I’m crazy jealous of your knack for contorting your arm at unnervingly unnatural angles all in the name of capturing your own glamor and glory, by the way.

 To tell you the truth, I’m really not a rebel, but some rules are supposed to be broken, especially supremely superficial and absolutely arbitrary instructions on how to act to in order to be accepted into an imaginary inner circle.